ENGLISH MUFFINS

 Gluten Development

 This dough includes only a small percentage of enrichments, meaning the gluten is easily developed by hand.
 Here, I use a series of intervaled folds to gently work the gluten, creating the structure and elasticity needed for the muffins to keep shape, plus hold in air bubbles beautifully.
-If you feel the dough is too relaxed or the final muffins are not holding their shape, add two more sets of folds or exchange the first set of folds for two to three minutes of kneading, which will create a stronger dough that will only puff up better on the stovetop.
+If you feel the dough is too relaxed or the final muffins are not holding their shape, add two more sets of folds or exchange the first set of folds for two to three minutes of kneading, which will create a stronger dough that will puff up better on the stovetop.

 Bulk Fermentation